-In this case, the resistors will serve no purpose than helping you achieve 8 ohms. the downside is that they will use half of the power from the amplifier and waste it as heat.
+In this case, the resistors will serve no purpose than helping you achieve 8 ohms.
+The downside is that they will use half of the power from the amplifier and waste it as heat.

 If you do this, however, the amplifier’s output power will be reduced by 3dB compared to using just one 8 ohm speaker.
 If you are connecting a subwoofer, you can use a subwoofer Y splitter cable to compensate for the 3dB loss.

-Mixing Speakers Of Different Wattage
+Mixing Speakers Of Different Wattages

-Remember, you cant just double up speakers for twice the impedance.
+Remember, you can’t just double up speakers for twice the impedance.
 The amp doesn’t know how to give the higher-rated speaker more power, so it just splits the power you have equally between the two.

 As we have already established, it is not possible to connect two 8 ohm speakers to get a total output of 8 ohm.

-The simplest way to get a total output of 8 ohms, is to wire the two 8 ohm speakers in parallel for 4 ohms and then wire that in series with a small resistor (a 3 ohm and 5 ohm resistor) for a total off 8 ohms.
+The simplest way to get a total output of 8 ohms, is to wire the two 8 ohm speakers in parallel for 4 ohms and then wire that in series with a small resistor (a 3 ohm and 5 ohm resistor) for a total of 8 ohms.